Verdun, Quebec: Economy

-Verdun was historically a chiefly residential area, however, the late 1990s and 2000s saw a gradual revival of the Wellington Street commercial artery, with several shops, restaurants, and cafés opening.
+Verdun was historically a chiefly residential area; however, the late 1990s and 2000s saw a gradual revival of the Wellington Street commercial artery, with several shops, restaurants, and cafés opening.

 By 2020, Wellington was considered one of the city's trendiest streets, comparable to Mount Royal Avenue in the Plateau, and hosted part of the Jazz Fest in 2019.

 Bell Canada is also headquartered in Verdun, on the northern tip of Nuns' Island.

 Other commercial areas include Verdun Street, Church Street (rue de l'Eglise) and Commerce Place (Place du Commerce) on Nuns' Island.

-Infrastructure
+The Montreal Highland Games, located in Verdun, bring visitors to the neighbourhood each August.

 Transport

 Verdun is served by Quebec Autoroutes 15 and 20, which skirt the northern and eastern edges of its mainland portion and merge with Autoroute 10 on Nuns' Island.
 The island is connected to the Island of Montreal and the South Shore via the Champlain Bridge.

 The borough is contemplating the possibility of building a service bridge between the Island of Montreal and Nuns' Island.
 The bridge would connect Boul.
 Marguerite-Bourgeoys on Nuns' Island with Rue Galt in mainland Verdun.
 It would be accessible only to city services, public transit, cyclists, and pedestrians.

 The borough is served by the Green Line of the Montreal Metro: Verdun, De l'Église, and LaSalle stations, along with Jolicoeur station immediately across the aqueduct in Ville-Émard.
 All of these stations have been in service since 1978.
 Other than the metro, there is also the bus.
-The following bus routes pass through Verdun: 12 Ile Des Soeurs, 21 Place Du Commerce (runs AM rush only),37 Jolicoeur, 58 Wellington, 61 Wellington, 71 Du Centre, 107 Verdun, 108 Bannantyne and 112 Airlie.
+The following bus routes pass through Verdun: 12 Ile Des Soeurs, 37 Jolicoeur, 38 De l'Église, 61 Wellington, 71 Pointe-Saint-Charles, 107 Verdun, 108 Bannantyne, 112 Airlie and 114 Angrignon.

+The Réseau express métropolitain light metro serves Verdun at Île-des-Soeurs station, with the station opening on July 31, 2023.
+This provides automated train service connecting Verdun to Montreal Central Station, Brossard, Downtown Montreal and other areas of Greater Montreal, including, by 2027, Montreal-Trudeau International Airport at the YUL–Montréal–Trudeau Airport station.